4.9

 7hrs · 18km · 1100m up · 1100m down

-Fuel up on breakfast at the hotel before your drive to the Valsavarenche Valley in Gran Paradiso National Park.
-Meet up with your local mountain guide in Pravieux, where you'll kickstart your adventure by hiking through forests, open meadows and past shepherds' huts.
+Fuel up on breakfast before meeting your guide at the hotel, who'll do a welcome briefing with the group.
+Then you'll drive to Pravieux in the Valsavarenche Valley of Gran Paradiso National Park, where you'll kickstart your adventure by hiking through forests, open meadows and past shepherds' huts.
 The trail leads up the eastern side of the valley, offering breathtaking views of the surrounding mountains all the way to Rifugio Chabod, with the north face of Gran Paradiso peak visible behind it.
 Continue below Moncorvè peak until you reach the impressive Rifugio Vittorio Emanuele II (2719m), built in 1884 and still used by climbers summiting Gran Paradiso.
-Enjoy a well-deserved break surrounded by majestic peaks and glaciers, then power through the last leg of the trail to Rifugio Tetras Lyre (1996m), where you’ll spend the night.
+Enjoy a well-deserved break surrounded by majestic peaks and glaciers, then power through the last leg of the trail down to Rifugio Tetras Lyre (1996m), where you’ll spend the night.

 Day 3